The Satellite Educators Association strives to enhance the education environment by:

 Science, mathematics, engineering and technology are not isolated fields.
 They depend on each other for comprehension and application.
 An understanding of the interrelatedness of all STEM fields leads to an awareness that they are also intertwined with all facets of 21st century life on our planet.
 The Satellite Educators Association thus promotes an appreciation for "integrated STEM" - the interrelatedness of all STEM fields and application of STEM content in other life pursuits.

 The Multinational Youth Studying Practical Applications of Climatic Events (M.Y.
 S.P.A.C.E.)
-Program is an international collaboration of grade 8-12 students engaged in self-selected research projects on the local impact of global environmental issues.
-Students work with their own, trained, Teacher-Leaders at their school sites using both locally generated and satellite-based data with support from the National Oceanic and Atmospheric Administration (NOAA) and the National Aeronautics and Space Administration (NASA).
-Teams from each school meet at the annual Satellites & Education Conference to discover global perspectives and implications from their collected local data and present their findings.
-Students learn and practice techniques of scientific investigation and engineering design; methods of data processing, analysis, interpretation and design optimization; teamwork and leadership; and effective communication.
-They work with NOAA and NASA scientists and engineers, and experience university campus life.
+Program was an international collaboration of grade 8-12 students engaged in self-selected research projects on the local impact of global environmental issues.
+Students worked with their own, trained, Teacher-Leaders at their school sites using both locally generated and satellite-based data with support from the National Oceanic and Atmospheric Administration (NOAA) and the National Aeronautics and Space Administration (NASA).
+Teams from each school met at the annual Satellites & Education Conference to discover global perspectives and implications from their collected local data and present their findings.
+Students learned and practiced techniques of scientific investigation and engineering design; methods of data processing, analysis, interpretation and design optimization; teamwork and leadership; and effective communication.
+They worked with NOAA and NASA scientists and engineers, and experienced university campus life.

 The M.Y.
 S.P.A.C.E.
-Program is an initiative of the Satellites & Education Conference.
+Program was an initiative of the Satellites & Education Conference.
 From 2002 to 2018, it was administered from the campus of California State University, Los Angeles.
-The program is supported by Satellite Education Association members, NOAA, and NASA.
-It is aligned with NOAA goals of building excitement about careers in science, technology, engineering and math (STEM).
+The program was supported by Satellite Education Association members, NOAA, and NASA.
+It was aligned with NOAA goals of building excitement about careers in science, technology, engineering and math (STEM).

 For more information, please visit the M.Y.
 S.P.A.C.E. home page.